 Emilio Solé - Sempere gave his firsts steps as a gifted child in Barcelona, Spain.
 Later his family immigrated to Venezuela where he finished his studies of high school and studied Psychology in the Catholic University Andrés Bello in Caracas.
 He continued his music studies studying piano, music theory, history of music, music reading, harmony, counterpoint, singing, Gregorian Chant, composition and Choir Conduction in the Fundacion Schola Cantorum de Caracas with the most illustrious Venezuelan teachers like Alberto Grau, Maria Guinand, Isabel Palacios, Modesta Bor and others.
 Afterward he was accepted as a student of orchestral conduction with Adrian Thorne in the Guildhall School of Music & Drama in London, England.
 He was assistant director of Felipe Izcaray in the Caracas Chamber Choir where he became subsequently his principal director.
 He also attended several specialized courses in conduction, composition with international teachers like Luigi Agustoni, Johannes Berchman Göhl, Hellmuth Rilling, Robert Sund, Vic Nees, Wili Göhl and famous musical groups like Chanticleer, the King Singers and the Real Group and others.
 He has been member and Assitent Conductor at worldwide known top Venezuelan Choir Schola Cantorum de Venezuela as well as professor of musical appreciation, music reading, and choir direction in the Caracas’ Music Conservatory in which he created the Caracas’ Children Choir and the Academic Choir.
 Afterward, he founded and conducted the project Let’s Sing! and the School of Choral Singing of the Venezuelan State Petroleum Company, Lagoven and Petroleum of Venezuela, PDVSA.

-Well known internationally as a composer and arranger, he embraces several styles especially in coral music, with original compositions and arrangements of Latin American Choral Music.
+Well known internationally as a several times awarded composer and arranger, he embraces several styles especially in coral music, with original compositions and arrangements of Latin American Choral Music.
 Some of his works have been published in Earthsongs and Gentry Publications besides his own publishing company Esyel Music.

 Sole - Sempere is currently Artistic Adviser musical adviser and resident composer and arranger for the choral groups sponsored by the Mozart Foundation of Madrid, Spain.
 He has been laureate in several composition contests; he won two seconds and one third prices in the 2003, 2005 and 2006 editions of the composition contest Bizkaiko Abestbatzen Elkartea in Spain, and won in the same year the first absolute price in the Spain’s National Contest of composition for dulzaine ensemble (Pipe – Chanter).
 He was conductor of the Choir of Camera and stable prompter of the Caracas’ Teresa Carreño Opera.